getgud-io/getgud-docs/Integrations/Python/python-integration.md

 - Send Reports about historical matches to GetGud.
 - Send (and update) player information to GetGud.

-## Build requirements:
-The deployment folder contains everything needed to build and link the SDK into a Python project.
-However, for the Python version of the SDK, dependencies are hidden from the user:
-### Linux:
-Dependencies:
-- libcurl development kit.
-- zlib development kit.
-- openssl development kit.
-- libssl development kit.
-- libcrypto development kit.
-- g++ and gcc packages.
-- pthread library.

-### Windows:
-- libcurl library package.
-- zlib library package.

-Depending on the local machine's environment, some additional library linking might be required.
-A test project with a complete setup is included in the root folder.

 ## Getting Started

 First, you need to build the SDK for your system.
 Follow these steps: